pathway27/bookr-mod-vita/bookr/readme.txt

 Changelog
 =========

-Bookr 0.x.x - xx xx 200x
+Bookr 0.7.1 - xx xx 2006
 ============================
 - Added support for PDF files with CJK fonts xxx EXPLAIN xxx
-- Added a memory counter
+- Added a memory usage counter.
-- Bookr will now try to block images from loading when it is runing low on memory.
+- Bookr will now try to block images from loading in PDF files when it is runing low on memory.
 - Fixed many memory leaks in the image loader for PDF files.
-Bookr should now be able to load and display PDF files with more and larger images than before.
+Bookr should now be able to load and display PDF files with more images than before.
+- Fixed memory leaks releasing the PDF viewer singleton.
 - Fixed font corruption for large font sizes in the text viewer.
-- Fixed memory leaks releasing the PDF viewer singleton.
+- Fixed page positions in the text viewer after changing the font size and/or font rotation.
+Boormarks for text files are not compatible with older releases.

 Bookr 0.7.0 - April 9th 2006
 ============================